stefanpejcic/OpenPanel/documentation/docs/admin/000_intro.md

 ===============================================================
 ```

-## Updates
+### Enable Automatic Updates

-The panel will check for new updates nightly.
-If available, it will check your local update and patch preferences and update only when enabled.
+- `autopatch` option allows Administrator to automatically update OpenPanel to minor versions.
+MINOR versions include only security updates and bug fixes.
+- `autoupdate` option allows Aministrator to enable or disable automatic updates to major versions.
+MAJOR versions add new functionality in a backward compatible manner.

 <Tabs>
   <TabItem value="openadmin-admin-updates" label="With OpenAdmin" default>

-To enable or disable updates, navigate to OpenAdmin > General Settings and check or uncheck the 'Auto Updates' and 'Auto Patches'.
+To enable automatic updates, navigate to **OpenAdmin > General Settings** and check both the 'Auto Updates' and 'Auto Patches' options:

 ![openadmin update preferences](/img/admin/openadmin_set_update_preferences.png)

   </TabItem>
   <TabItem value="CLI" label="With OpenCLI">

-To change update preferences from the terminal use commands:
+To enable automatic updates from the terminal use commands:

 ```bash
 opencli config update autoupdate yes